xamcat/xamarin-forms-ios-extension/README.md

     ![Create Extension](/ReadmeItems/3.walkthrough-runapp.png)

-    To activate the Extension, navigate to Safari browser, type in any web address, e.g. [microsoft.com](https://microsoft.com), press navigate and then press the **Share** icon at the bottom of the page to see available action extensions.
+    To activate the Extension, navigate to Safari browser, type in any web address, e.g. [microsoft.com](https://microsoft.com), press navigate, and then press the **Share** icon at the bottom of the page to see available action extensions.
 From the list of available extensions select the **MyAction** Extension by tapping on it:

     ![Create Extension](/ReadmeItems/4.walkthrough-run1.png) ![Create Extension](/ReadmeItems/5.walkthrough-run2.png) ![Create Extension](/ReadmeItems/6.walkthrough-run3.png)

-    The Extension is activated and Xamarin.Forms page is displayed to an user.
+    The Extension is activated and Xamarin.Forms page is displayed to a user.
 All the bindings and commands work as in the Container app.

 1. The original entry point view controller is visible because it is created and activated by iOS.
 In order to fix that, change the modal presentation style to `UIModalPresentationStyle.FullScreen` for the new controller by adding the following line right before the `PresentModalViewController` call: